sei-jed-10/W08D02-React-State/07-Quiz.md

 4. The new state will be passed into the current state of the component.
 Only the correspondingly elements in the regular DOM tree will update.

 **Answer**
+4. The new state will be passed into the current state of the component.
+Only the correspondingly elements in the regular DOM tree will update.

 <br><br>